-- Educational pamphlets, including development and distribution. - Warning signs, including development and installation.
+• Educational pamphlets, including development and distribution.

 LUCs are composed of administrative institutional controls and/or physical measures (engineering controls) to prevent or limit exposure of receptors to MEC.
 Deed notices, zoning ordinances, special use permits, and restrictions on excavation are examples of institutional controls.
 Physical barriers and access restrictions (for example, fencing, locked gates, and warning signs) or activity restrictions (prohibiting intrusive activities) are examples of engineering controls.
 LUCs can be cost effective, reliable, and immediately effective, and can be implemented either alone or in conjunction with other remedial components.
-Inspections and monitoring are typically required to document the long-term effectiveness of LUCs.
+Inspections and monitoring typically are required to document the long-term effectiveness of LUCs.

-Alternative 2 includes making educational pamphlets available to site workers, residents, school children, visitors/recreational users, and other personnel who are known to access the site.
-The pamphlet would inform the public of potential explosive hazards and safety precautions to be taken to avoid contact with MEC.
-Additionally, warning signs would be installed with the intent of limiting exposure to MEC by informing site users about the potential hazards at the site.
-Clearance would not be conducted prior to proceeding with this alternative.
-Costs would include those for purchasing and installing warning signs and developing and distributing an educational pamphlet.
+Alternative 2 includes making educational pamphlets available to site workers, visitors/recreational users, and other personnel who are known to access the site.
+The pamphlet would inform people of potential explosive hazards and safety precautions to be taken to avoid contact with MEC.
+No MEC clearance would be conducted prior to proceeding with this alternative.
+Costs would include those for developing educational (initial) pamphlets and their periodic reoccurring distribution.
 There are no applicable or relevant and appropriate requirements (ARARs) identified for this alternative.
 The period of performance of Alternative 2 is perpetuity and when the actual length of time cannot be determined, EPA policy allows for 30-year estimates.
 This timeframe limit is utilized for the purposes of cost estimation.
 Alternative 2 would not allow UU/UE following completion of the remedy, thus Five-Year Reviews would be required.